emptymalei/haferml/README.md

-# haferml
+# Hafer ML

-the HomemAde FramEwoRk for Machine Learning
+The HomemAde FramEwoRk for Machine Learning (HAFER ML).